 Why European Cabinets Are Popular in Luxury Markets

-In cities like San Francisco, Miami, and Boca Raton, European-style kitchens have become increasingly popular due to their ability to combine design and functionality.
+In cities like Palo Alto and Cupertino, European-style kitchens have become increasingly popular due to their ability to combine design and functionality.

 Homeowners choose European kitchen cabinets because they: